po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

     * The `response.status` returns a status code.

-    * The code returned is based on whether the response was successful or not.
+    * The code that is returned is based on whether the response was successful or not.

     * In this case the code is 200, which means success.